The Society of Folk Dance Historians (SFDH)

 Did you wash your hands before eating and drinking?

-Consider: We are told that most diseases are passed by touch, that half the men do not wash after visiting the toilet, and flu season is around the corner!
+Consider: We are told that most diseases are passed by touch, that half the men do not wash after visiting the toilet, and flu season (such as COVID-19) is around the corner!

 Or, set out a pump bottle of good ol' hand sanitizer!